New RSV vaccination in pregnancy

 Your newborn baby can be immunised in hospital before they go home.
 They can also have it at the same time as other routine vaccines and injections.

-If your newborn baby hasn’t been immunised in hospital, they can get it later from their routine immunisation provider, up until 8 months of age.
+If your newborn baby wasn’t immunised in hospital, or they’re eligible for a catch up, they can still get it later through a GP or other immunisation provider, until 8 months of age, or up to 2 if they have a complex medical condition.

 Treatment